wso2/k8s-api-operator/README.md

 ##### Deploying APIM in  K8S Cluster

 Kubernetes artifacts to deploy APIM and APIM analytics deployment are shipped with the this distribution.
+Below commands allow users to run API Manager default profile and API Manager Analytics profile in kubernetes runtime.
+Please note you will need to have enough menory and CPU to run below commands.

 Navigate to wso2am-k8s-crds/apim-operator/apim-deployment/api-manager

-- Deploy API Manager in Kubernetes Cluster
+- Deploy API Manager in Kubernetes Cluster.
+Following command will deploy WSO2 API Manager all in one profile in kubernetes.

 ```$xslt
 apimcli apply -f api-manager/k8s-artifacts